-The use hereby permitted shall include the sound insulation scheme, set out within sections 4.5, 4.6, 4.7, 4.8 & Figure 1 of the "Proposed residential development at land west of Fontwell Avenue, Eastergate, Road Traffic Noise Assessment" by Hepworth Acoustics Ltd (ref P20-188-R01v1, dated April 2020).
+The dwellings hereby permitted shall be built in accordance with the sound insulation scheme, set out within sections 4.5, 4.6, 4.7, 4.8 & Figure 1 of the "Proposed residential development at land west of Fontwell Avenue, Eastergate, Road Traffic Noise Assessment" by Hepworth Acoustics Ltd (ref P20-188-R01v1, dated April 2020).
 Following implementation of the insulation scheme, a test shall be undertaken to demonstrate that the attenuation measures carried out have achieved the Indoor ambient noise levels for dwellings" guideline values specified within Table 4 under section 7.7.2 of BS 8233:2014 and the "Design criteria for external noise" upper guideline value of 55 dB LAeq,T as specified within section 7.7.3.2 of BS 8233:2014.
-There shall be no occupation of the development until test results, demonstrating that the minimum sound insulation criteria has been achieved, have been submitted to and approved in writing by the local planning authority.
+Following the implementation of the insulation scheme for each dwelling, that dwelling shall not be occupied until test results, demonstrating that the minimum sound insulation criteria has been achieved, have been submitted to and approved in writing by the local planning authority.